wentingzz/Julia_ACO_TSP/README.md

 # Julia ACO TSP
-This project is to implement ACO(Ant Colony Optimization) to approach TSP(Traveling Salesman Problem) in Julia. **Note** that the uploaded files is intended to run in Jupyter Notebook.
+This project is to implement ACO(Ant Colony Optimization) and assess its performance for solving TSP(Traveling Salesman Problem) in Julia. **Note** that the uploaded files is intended to run in Jupyter Notebook.

 ## Installation
 We first need to install Julia and Jupyter notebook with this link (https://datatofish.com/add-julia-to-jupyter/)